This project is launching soon.

 Fully assembled EdgeProMX

 You can find the open source schematics and BOM for both boards in GitHub.
+You can also find a full project write-up on Hackaday.
 We will release the full KiCad projects including the layout of the boards upon completion of a successful campaign.

 You can sign up to be notified when this campaign launches, and to get any other useful updates, right at the top of this page.
 We work hard to only send out useful information and you can unsubscribe at any time.